Table of Contents

 The above formula tells your WooCommerce shopping cart to multiply the total order cost by your chosen percentage in order to calculate your customer’s shipping fee.

-How to set up shipping classes for product-specific charges
+How to set up shipping classes for product-specific charges with WooCommerce

 Once you have your zones, methods, and rates set up, you can also set up shipping classes for specific products.
 Shipping classes are used to assign different shipping rates to different types of products.
 For example, you can assign different flat rate shipping costs to different product types grouped by sizes or weights.